prernabhadwal/Dotnet-websites/README_Finalreservationone.md

-# Dotnet-websites
+# Hotel Reservation System

-This repository contains websites developed using C# three tier architecture,entity framework,sql,asp.net,ado.net.
-It is  meant for enhancing my coding skills.
+This project is developed in three tier architecture using C#,asp.net and ado.net technologies.

+Main objectives-
+Extracting the data from the respective tables in Hotel database and displaying it in a grid format when the user triggers the search functionality.
+Validating the information for any discrepancies.
+Updating field in the database once user triggers update/cancel functionality.